Teresa (Barbie)

 Teresa is a Mattel fashion doll marketed as one of Barbie's fictional friends.
-The first Teresa doll debuted as the 'California Dream Teresa' doll in 1988 and, since then, has been a recurring character in the Barbie toy line.
+The first Teresa doll introduced as the 'California Dream Teresa' doll in 1988 and, since then, has been a recurring character in the Barbie toy line.

 History

 Teresa was introduced as part of the California Dream line of dolls in 1988.
 In 1999, it was established that her last name was Rivera in the chapter book "High Sea Adventure", confirming her identity as the first Latina Barbie doll.
 On the back of the 1999 Beyond Pink Teresa box, her birthday is listed as October 2.

-Teresa has been seen in various Barbie-related media such as books, magazines, video games and movies such as Barbie & the Diamond Castle, Barbie and the Three Musketeers, Barbie: A Fashion Fairytale and Barbie: Life in the Dreamhouse.
+Teresa has been seen in various Barbie-related media such as books, magazines, video games and films such as Barbie & the Diamond Castle, Barbie and the Three Musketeers, Barbie: A Fashion Fairytale and Barbie: Life in the Dreamhouse.
+She is one of the main characters in Barbie & Teresa: Recipe for Friendship.

-In Barbie Software games, she is voiced by Grey DeLisle.
+In Barbie's PC games, she is voiced by Grey DeLisle.